estuary/flow/site/docs/reference/Connectors/capture-connectors/postgres-heroku.md

 1. Log into your Estuary Flow account.
 2. Navigate to Captures.
 3. Choose "Postgres (Heroku)" from the connector search.
-4. Enter the Host, Port, and DB Name for your Postgres database.
+4. Enter the Host, Port, DB Name and password for your Postgres database from step 1 above.
 5. List the Schemas you want to sync if applicable.
-6. Enter the Username and Password from Step 1.
-7. Select "require" from the SSL Mode options (Heroku mandates it).
+6. Select "require" from the SSL Mode options (Heroku mandates it).
-8. Choose Replication Method: Standard.
+7. On the next page, select a cursor field for each collection.
+Note that your cursor field currently has to be either a timestamp or string.

 ## Configuration
 You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
 See [connectors](https://docs.estuary.dev/concepts/connectors/#using-connectors) to learn more about using connectors.
 The values and specification sample below provide configuration details specific to the Postgres (Heroku) source connector.